JHale716/ArduinoHmAutomate/README.md

 Have saved about 30% on our typical electricity heating bill for both Aircon and convection heating/cooling systems.

 For managing:
-Heating and/or cooling connected to normal power socket Temp and humidity monitoring on the Blynk platform Connectivity to Magic Mirror though a http json API for further reporting/monitoring Control lighting/or lamp for morning and evening
+.
+Heating and/or cooling connected to normal power socket.
+Great for when you can't get into the walls, so to speak.
+Temp and humidity monitoring on the Blynk platform Connectivity to Magic Mirror though a http json API for further reporting/monitoring Control lighting/or lamp for morning and evening